AntoineCanda/Chatop-api/README.md

     MYSQLDB_URL=jdbc:mysql://<Set the host and port of your database>/ChatopAPI SERVER_PORT=<Set the port for the server>
     JWT_KEY=<Set your JWT secret key>
+    CLOUDINARY_URL=<Set the cloudinary url with your secret key, your api key and dashboard key following>
     ```

 4. Create the database and tables: